Mobile App Strategy: Determine Your App’s Goals

 App Store and Play Store Ranking

 The app stores might not be the only factor in your users finding you, but they are a big one.
 It’s important to remember that channels used by customers can also tell us which marketing campaigns will work best for our own apps.
-There isn’t necessarily just “one answer,” but analyzing these metrics may help point out what channel has better conversion rates and less competition with other applications who want new user too!
+There isn’t necessarily just “one answer,” but analyzing these metrics may help point out what channel has better conversion rates and less competition with other applications who want new users too!

 Note: We wrote an article about App Stores Optimization, which you might find helpful.

 Attribution allows you to see where your customers are coming from.
 This metric is especially helpful in measuring the success of marketing campaigns based on which ones lead users to install, signup, or purchase a product within an app.
-For example, by creating a special campaign link that tracks when someone who saw one of our advertisement taps it and installs the app before they make their first purchase – we can tell which channels have given us the best return so far!
+For example, by creating a special campaign link that tracks when someone who saw one of our advertisements taps it and installs the app before they make their first purchase – we can tell which channels have given us the best return so far!

 Tools: App store analytics for basic attribution features.

-The abandonment metric is a rate of how many people who are interested in your app give up before they even sign up.
+The abandonment metric is the rate of how many people who are interested in your app give up before they even sign up.
 This number can point to an onboarding process that’s not engaging or another issue that could be preventing potential users from signing on, so it should always be monitored closely!